Thinking about a tree/sea change?

-- Financial benefits of relocating could include reducing your current mortgage repayments and turning your current home into an investment opportunity
+- Financial benefits of relocating for a tree/sea change could include reducing your current mortgage repayments or turning your current home into an investment opportunity

-- Financial drawbacks may include potential loss of capital growth and limited work options.
+- Financial drawbacks may include potential loss of capital growth, hefty costs associated with buying and selling property and limited work options.

 With more Aussies adapting to working from home during COVID, the idea of having to pay premium prices to live in a big city close to work, is losing its attraction.